 My experience with the EMT 250/251

 It’s hard to imagine that the first version of any digital technology could be the best.
-It’s easy to see why earlier analog gear sounds better– there was better manufacturing techniques, lower cost of goods, and easier availability of materials, which contributed to better overall build quality.
-In today’s digital world everything eventually has a newer, bigger (or smaller), better, and more powerful upgraded model.
+It’s easy to see why earlier analog gear sounds better as there were better manufacturing techniques, lower cost of goods, and easier availability of materials which contributed to better overall build quality.
+In today’s digital world, everything eventually has a newer, bigger (or smaller), better, and more powerful upgraded model.
 The first version is never the best.
-How is it that the sound of the first digital reverb unit can still surpass even the most intricate and expensive modern units?
+How is it that the sound of the first digital reverb unit can still surpass even the most complex and expensive modern units?

-I really didn’t know, but I needed to find out…
+I didn’t know, but I needed to find out…

 Digital audio is something everyone uses, from the home recording hobbyist to the professional recording studio.
 Recording digitally is built into the standard workflow when creating every genre of music.
-There was a time when nothing was digital… so how did the world go from completely analog to just about completely digital?
-In modern music production you don’t need to use any analog audio processing at all if you don’t want to.
+There was a time when nothing was digital, so how did the world go from entirely analog to just about completely digital?
+In modern music production, you don’t need to use any analog audio processing at all if you don’t want to.

-The initial reason people started to explore digital audio was for one reason: time based effects.
-Early in the history of recorded music there was never an easy way to make delays and reverbs, except with expensive and large tools like reverb chambers, plates, and magnetic tape machines.
-There was very limited amount of flexibility when it came to time based effects, which have become paramount to every single song on the radio since 1947, when Bill Putnam decided to put a speaker and microphone in his studio’s bathroom.
-Nowadays we fire up whatever plug in we want, but before digital audio you had to actually run it through a piece of hardware or mic a physical space.
+The original reason people started to explore digital audio was for one reason: time based effects.
+Early in the history of recorded music, there was never an easy way to make delays and reverbs, except with expensive and large tools like reverb chambers, plates, and magnetic tape machines.
+There was a very limited amount of flexibility when it came to time based effects, which had become paramount to every single song on the radio since 1947 when Bill Putnam decided to put a speaker and microphone in his studio’s bathroom.
+Nowadays, we fire up whatever plugin we want, but before digital audio, you had to run it through a piece of hardware or mic in a physical space.
 Now how does it go from microphones in bathrooms to recording 48 tracks simultaneously into your laptop with a different digital effect on every track?

-The EMT 250 was essentially one of the first plug- ins.
-It’s like if a Waves or Slate plug in you just bought came with a computer, interface, converters, and was all built into one box with the sole purpose of running that plug in; and with a $20k price tag, it certainly wasn’t cheap.
+The EMT 250 was essentially one of the first plugins.
+It’s like if a Waves or Slate plugin you just bought came with a computer, interface, and converters and was all built into one box with the sole purpose of running that plugin, and with a $20k price tag, it certainly wasn’t cheap.